 Be wary of scolding your dog in this situation.
 It may breed more urination.
 Instead, try to correct the behavior by rewarding your dog when it urinates outdoors.

-How to Stop My Dog from Peeing on His Bed
+How Do I Stop My Dog from Peeing on His Bed?

 Why Do Dogs Pee in Their Own Bed?